How to Install Perl on Fedora Linux

 Execute the Perl Script

-Now that the script has the necessary permissions execute it by calling the file in the terminal:
+With the necessary permissions in place, execute the script by calling the file in the terminal:

 ./hello.pl